valeriansaliou/giggle/README.md

  */
 ```

-**You first need to create the args object, storing global JSJaCJingle configuration:**
+**You first need to create the global ARGS object, storing JSJaCJingle configuration:**

 ```javascript
 // JSJaCJingle arguments